England strike late to take control of first Test

 Hampered by the absence of Liam Livingstone, who did not take the field all day because of a knee injury, England's bowlers never lost their discipline, while Stokes toyed and tinkered with his fields.

-They will return refreshed on Sunday, confident of wrapping up the Pakistan tale and securing a sizable lead.
+They will return refreshed on Sunday, confident of wrapping up the Pakistan tail and securing a sizable lead.

 Then, how England go about setting Pakistan a target and leaving themselves enough time to bowl the hosts out again is likely to be thrilling viewing.